workingDog/pochi/README.md

 Both Apps need to be connected to the same local *Wi-Fi* network to work with each other.

-With the **Pochi Presenter** App, a presenter selects a presentation from the device *Files folder, iCloud, Dropbox* or other storage, and press the **Start** button.
+With the **Pochi Presenter** App, a presenter starts by selecting a presentation document from the device *Files folder, iCloud, Dropbox* or other storage.
 The **Pochi Viewer** App is then able to follow that presentation by selecting it from a list.

 #### For iPad and iPhone